Savannah College of Art and Design: Impact on Savannah

 SCAD has had a significant impact on tourism in Savannah.
 In a report published by SCAD in 2018, the school claimed to have generated over $3 billion for the city and attracted 14.5 million visitors.
 A similar report by SCAD in 2020 claimed that the school’s Atlanta and Savannah campuses brought in $766.2 million in annual economic impact for the state.
 Yet many Savannah residents and SCAD students have expressed dissatisfaction with SCAD’s growth, specifically in Savannah.
 SCAD does not pay property taxes in Savannah, and the continued growth of the school’s facilities has raised property taxes in many of Savannah’s lower-income neighborhoods.
 In 2023, the first large-scale protest against SCAD’s expansion was held by community members at the SCAD Museum of Art in response to SCAD’s continued displacement of black families in Savannah.
 The school has issued no comment on the matter.

 In 2022, it was reported that SCAD has claimed "nearly $800 million of property out of local tax revenue" while luring luxury developers to further displace local residents.

 Racial discrimination claims

 Between 2020 and 2022, three fired employees at SCAD claimed racial discrimination in being treated “differently” than white members, in having a "hostile work environment", and retaliation for speaking out.
 SCAD refuted the claims, responding that "SCAD human resources practices are fair, just, and professional".
 A lawsuit by one claimant, fired fishing coach Isaac Payne, was dismissed at trial and on appeal.
-The second claimant, fired English as a second language instructor Shantell Colebrooke, filed a discrimination charge with the Equal Employment Opportunity Commission (EEOC) with no decision being reported by her.
-The third claimant, director of giving Darnell Holcomb, was fired because SCAD said he “did not meet fundraising performance goals.”
+The second claimant, fired English-as-a-Second-Language instructor Shantell Colebrooke, filed a discrimination charge with the Equal Employment Opportunity Commission (EEOC) with no decision being reported by her.
+The third claimant, Director of Giving Darnell Holcomb, was fired because SCAD alleged he did not meet fundraising performance goals.
 His EEOC claim resulted in a decision in favor of SCAD.
-Reportedly "the risk of paying significant arbitration costs discouraged him from continuing his discrimination case against SCAD.”
+Reportedly, the risk of paying significant arbitration costs discouraged him from continuing his discrimination case against SCAD.